 - In October 1998, a customer alleged that Eric Weschke invested them in speculative securities.
 This case was settled for $25,000 in damages.

-- In December 1998, a customer alleged unsuitable investment recommendations and unauthorized use of margin.
+- In December 1998, a customer alleged that Eric Weschke recommended unsuitable investments and engaged in an unauthorized use of margin.
 This case was settled for $60,000 in damages.

-- Also in December 1998, a customer alleged unsuitable use of margin.
+- Also in December 1998, a customer alleged that Eric Weschke engaged in an unsuitable use of margin.
 This case was settled for $47,500 in damages.

 - In June 1999, a customer alleged that Eric Weschke executed unsuitable trades.
 This case was settled for $50,000 in damages.